Integrative Health Blog

 Most patients will feel some reduction in pain after the first acupuncture treatment.
 More recent injuries and acute pain take a shorter time to heal depending on the severity of injury.
 Patients with more severe or chronic pain often receive some relief after the first visit, but will require more regular treatments to completely alleviate the pain.
 Generally, arthritis and other degenerative disc issues will often require ongoing treatments.

-Topics: arthritis, joint pain, chinese medicine, acupuncture, pain
+Topics: acupuncture, pain